Home > Course Descriptions

 Fall/Spring, 3 credit hours

-This course will provide broad coverage of personal financial decisions.
+This course provides broad coverage of personal financial decisions.
 Topics covered includes basic financial planning, tax issues, managing savings and other liquid accounts, credit management, insurance, managing investments and retirement planning.
-Knowledge of financial products, analytical tools, and economic analysis will be cultivated in the context of setting personal financial goals and measuring progress.
-Three lecture hours per week.
+Knowledge of financial products, analytical tools, and economic analysis are cultivated in the context of setting personal financial goals and measuring progress.

 FSMA 312 FINANCIAL MANAGEMENT